-- 2.13 A minimum of 87 dwellings should be provided across the site, of which at least 30 dwellings should be set aside as affordable housing units, unless demonstrated to be unviable, and should be provided 'tenure blind'.
-However, the expectation is that this site could deliver 131 dwellings as identified in the Strategic Housing Land Availability Assessment. - 2.14 A masterplan or design brief would be expected to be submitted to the Council prior to the submission of a planning application for this site. - 2.15 All dwellings should comply with the Lifetime Homes Standard plus a minimum of two dwellings should be built to full wheelchair accessibility standards.
+- 2.13 A minimum of 87 dwellings should be provided across the site, of which at least 30 dwellings should be set aside as affordable housing units and should be provided 'tenure blind'.
+However, the expectation is that this site could deliver 131 dwellings as identified in the Strategic Housing Land Availability Assessment. - 2.14 All dwellings should comply with the Lifetime Homes Standard plus a minimum of two dwellings should be built to full wheelchair accessibility standards.
 A Lifetime Homes and wheelchair accessibility housing statement will be required to accompany any planning application to demonstrate how the proposed development will address the 16 Lifetime Homes Standard design criteria, and show on plans how criteria 1, 3, 5, 6, 7, 10, 12, 14 and 15 will be achieved.